Fast solvers for Tokamak fluid models with PETSC: Performance evaluation

+The SPARC test problem is run with $4-64$ planes in a scaled speedup study using the custom solver tolerance of $rtol = 10^{-6}$ and $10^{-7}$.
+Each plane contains 14,200 vertices with 36 DoFs per vertex, which results in 511,200 equations per plane.
+The 2D unstructured mesh of the poloidal plane is partitioned into 32 processor subdomains, resulting in 15,975 DoFs per process and about 12,000,000 non-zeros per process.
+All tests use 16 processes per CPU socket, which drive 4 GPUs in the GPU tests.
+For the CPU study, one plane is placed on each node with two CPU sockets, and for the GPU study two nodes with one CPU socket each are used for each plane, resulting in 8 GPUs per plane and about 64K equations, or 48M non-zeros, per GPU.

-\textbf{Solver parameters.} For the 4, 8 and 16 plane cases a relative residual tolerance of $rtol=10^{-6}$ was sufficient to pass this verification test for both solvers.
-For the 32 and 64 plane case an $rtol=10^{-7}$ was found to be sufficient, although the 64 plane case slightly violated the verification test in early time steps for the kinetic energies because of oversensitivity from the relative residual test: kinetic energies increase two to three orders of magnitude in the first 10 time steps or so.
-All MG solvers use a $V(1,1)$-cycle, except the 64 plane case, which uses a $V(5,5)$-cycle.
-100 time steps are run for all tests and the time step for the 64 plane case is one half that of the other tests, due to CFL constraints.
-A solver refresh period of 20 is used for 4, 8 and 16 plane cases, and a period of 10 is used for the 32 plane case and the 64 plane case is refreshed every time step.
-Note, these are not highly tuned and an optimal period is generally longer for the BJ solver.
-The MUMPS LU solver is used for all direct solves in this study.
+The custom tolerance of $rtol=10^{-6}$ in the 4, 8 and 16 plane cases, and $rtol=10^{-7}$ in the 32 and 64 plane cases is used.
+There are 11 and 10 warnings with PBJ smoothing and BJ solver, respectively, in the 64 plane case where the $10^{-3}$ tolerance in the verification test (\S\ref{sec:solvers}) was violated.
+These warnings occurred in time steps $2-13$, the early growth phase of the test.
+Note, this result is interesting in that it indicates that the accuracy at a given solver tolerance is similar, which given the different spectral properties of MG and BJ (MG damps the spectra of the error evenly in theory).
+The time step for the 64 plane case is one half that of the other tests, due to CFL constraints.
+A refresh period of 20 is used for 4, 8 and 16 plane cases, and a period of 10 is used for the 32 plane case.
+In the 64 plane case the MG solver with PBJ smoother was refreshed every time step and the BJ solver and MG solver with BJ smoother were refreshed every 10 time steps.
+The $V(1,1)$-cycle PBJ smoother performance was poor in the 64 plane case, which motivated increasing the smoothing by $6x$, which reduces GMRES restarts and improved performance significantly.
+The source of this increase in difficulty is not well understood, but it is likely a new nonlinear mode is resolved with increased resolution.